-- (1) A relevant person must perform ongoing and effective monitoring of any business relationship, including - review of information held for the purpose of customer due diligence to ensure that it is up-to-date and appropriate (in particular where the relationship poses a higher risk of ML/FT); - (b) appropriate scrutiny of transactions and other activities, paying particular attention to suspicious and unusual activity; and - (c) appropriate scrutiny of transactions to ensure that they are consistent with - (i) the relevant person's knowledge of the customer, the relevant person's business and risk profile and, if necessary, the source of funds for the transaction; - (ii) the business risk assessment carried out under paragraph 6; - (iii) the customer risk assessment carried out under paragraph 7; and - (iv) any relevant technological developments risk assessment carried out under paragraph 8. - (2) The extent and frequency of any monitoring under this paragraph must be determined -
+- A relevant person must perform ongoing and effective monitoring of any business relationship, including - - review of information held for the purpose of customer due diligence to ensure that it is up-to-date and appropriate (in particular where the relationship poses a higher risk of ML/FT); - appropriate scrutiny of transactions and other activities, paying particular attention to suspicious and unusual activity; - (c) appropriate scrutiny of transactions to ensure that they are consistent with - - the relevant person's knowledge of the customer, the relevant person's business and risk profile and, if necessary, the source of funds for the transaction; - (ii) the business risk assessment carried out under paragraph 6; - (iii) the customer risk assessment carried out under paragraph 7; and

-- (a) on the basis of materiality and risk of ML/FT; - (b) in accordance with the risk assessments carried out under this Part; and
+(iv) any relevant technological developments risk assessment carried out under paragraph 8; and

-(c) having particular regard to whether a customer poses a higher risk of ML/FT.
+- (d) appropriate scrutiny to determine whether the customer is listed on the sanctions list. - (2) The extent and frequency of any monitoring under this paragraph must be determined - - (a) on the basis of materiality and risk of ML/FT; - (b) in accordance with the risk assessments carried out under this Part;and - (c) having particular regard to whether a customer poses a higher risk of ML/FT.